sereneiconoclast/jets-dynamodb-example/README.md

-# Example DynamoDB Project with Dynomite
+# Example DynamoDB Project with Aws::Record

 [![BoltOps Badge](https://img.boltops.com/boltops/badges/boltops-badge.png)](https://www.boltops.com)

-Example project to help answer this question: [Running rspec over dynomite model with local dynamodb instance results in MissingCredentialsError](https://community.rubyonjets.com/t/running-rspec-over-dynomite-model-with-local-dynamodb-instance-results-in-missingcredentialserror/31/2)
+Fork of tongueroo/jets-dynamodb-example, an example project in answer to this question: [Running rspec over dynomite model with local dynamodb instance results in MissingCredentialsError](https://community.rubyonjets.com/t/running-rspec-over-dynomite-model-with-local-dynamodb-instance-results-in-missingcredentialserror/31/2)

+This fork uses [Aws::Record](https://github.com/aws/aws-sdk-ruby-record) instead of Dynomite.

-## Some Tips
+## Some Tips (unchanged from tongueroo's upstream repository)

 Recommend creating a `dynamodb-local` IAM user.
 The tools like https://github.com/aaronshaf/dynamodb-admin assume you have `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` setup.
 For the IAM User permission give it *nothing*, it doesn't need any actual IAM permissions.
 Looks like Jets is calling out to get the AWS account id in some cases too.
 Know it's a little silly to create an IAM user for this, but dynamodb-local creates a DB on your filesystem that includes the AWS_ACCESS_KEY_ID in the DB name.
 It looks something like this.